 Puerto Ayora located on Santa Cruz is the economic centre of the archipelago, and home to the Charles Darwin Research Station.
 The research centre offers the best opportunities for close encounters with giant tortoises.
 It’s also a great place to brush on your knowledge of the surrounding fauna and flora.

-Santa Cruz has more endemic plants than any “of the other islands and you are likely to see Galapagos giant tortoises in their natural habitat and perhaps even the bright red feathers of a vermillion flycatcher!
+Santa Cruz has more endemic plants than any of the other island and you are likely to see Galapagos giant tortoises in their natural habitat, perhaps even the bright red feathers of a vermillion flycatcher!
 Intrepidtravel